Next Manchester United Manager: Carrick Joint-Favourite To Replace Amorim

 Whether United are prepared to take a gamble on the Spaniard remains to be seen.
 But for a club seeking a forward-thinking and dynamic manager, the 43-year-old could well fit the bill.

-Other names in the frame to replace Amorim include Fulham's Marco Silva and Aston Villa boss Unai Emery, who are both 12/1.
+Other names in the frame to replace Amorim include Fulham's Marco Silva, Aston Villa's Unai Emery and former Real Madrid manager Zinedine Zidane, who are all 12/1.

-Zinedine Zidane (12/1) and former Brighton manager Roberto De Zerbi (16/1) are also potential candidates.
+Marseille manager Roberto De Zerbi (16/1) is also a potential candidate.

 * Reminder: These are hypothetical odds provided by industry experts.